peter-wilkins-mayden/indigo/_posts/2016-05-13-refactoring-solid.md

 Use derived types (polymorphism) .... without knowing it.
 No polymorphic checks: if($thisConcreteClass){...} elseif(thatConcreteClass){...}  violation!

->good naming helps here:  $report = new TabloidReport() (<-spoc)  	abstract : concrete    (no. of substitutable initializations)
+>Good naming helps here:
+$report = new TabloidReport()  	abstract type on left, concrete type on the right
-Is Report a good name? just as specialized as TabloidReport, rename it.
-$letterReport = new TabloidReport() , just wrong, LS violation, why naming matters so much. why? lets change the report type - simples

 Interface Segregation
 ---